Retail sales refer to the purchase of goods and services by customers.

 You could even team up with other non-retail companies.
 For example, a loyal customer could present their loyalty card at a petrol station when filling up, at the gym or elsewhere for bonus points.
-All of this creates a feeling of goodwill and motivates shoppers firstly, to apply for such a card, and then to use it.
+All of this creates a feeling of goodwill and motivates shoppers to apply for a card and use it.

 The bonus is the data that you can accumulate.
-Using this data, you can improve your product assortment to meet the needs of your customers so that they’ll keep returning.
+With this data, you can improve your product assortment to meet the needs of your customers.

 As much as a loyalty card programme is worth introducing, you can’t leave it at that.
-You also need to introduce return and guarantee policies that are shopper friendly.
+You must introduce return and guarantee policies that are shopper-friendly.

 But what would that look like?
 And how would it lead to more sales for your store?
 Simple: if a customer feels that their interests are protected, they are more likely to return to your store and buy more.
 There is also the point that impulse buying happens when customers feel at ease.

-Over and above return or guarantee policies, there are many store policies or procedures that you can implement that will have a direct impact on your sales.
-As a side note, these store procedures should complement the above policies rather than stand alone.
+Besides return or guarantee policies, there are many store policies or procedures that you can implement.
+And all will have a direct impact on your sales.
+As a side note, these store procedures should complement the above policies rather than stand-alone.

 A few such policies include: